Statute of Limitations Calculator

 What is the statute of limitations?

-The statute of limitations is a law that sets the maximum period after an event within which legal proceedings may be initiated.
-Once the period expires, the right to sue is generally lost — the claim becomes "time-barred."
-The purpose is to ensure legal certainty and protect defendants from stale claims.
+The statute of limitations sets the maximum period after an event during which legal proceedings may be initiated.
+Once expired, the claim becomes "time-barred" — courts will generally refuse to hear it.
+The purpose is legal certainty and protecting defendants from stale claims.

 When does the limitation period start?

-The start date depends on the country and claim type.
-Generally it starts when the claimant knew (or should have known) about the harm and the identity of the defendant.
-For contracts, it typically starts at the date of breach.
-Some countries have an "absolute" or "long-stop" date regardless of knowledge.
+Generally it starts when the claimant knew (or should have known) about the harm and the defendant's identity.
+For contracts, typically at the date of breach.
+For personal injury, from the date of injury or knowledge.
+Some countries have an "absolute" long-stop date regardless of knowledge.

 Can the limitation period be suspended or interrupted?